The smoke Maine Coon is a beautiful addition to any family, but you may be wondering what makes this kind of Maine Coon so special.

 For more information on the stunning calico Maine Coon, take a look at my article ‘Calico Maine Coons‘.

 How Common Are Smoke Maine Coons?

-Smoke Maine Coons are relatively rare because to breed them, the kittens need to receive three separate alleles: The recessive non-agouti allele, the wideband allele, and the dominant silver allele.
+Smoke Maine Coons are relatively rare because to breed them, the kittens need to receive three separate alleles:

 While smoke Maine Coons are rare, they are still accepted in competitions held by the Cat Fanciers Association.